Context menus

 Weight

 The weight determines the order in which context menu items are displayed.
 More positive values are displayed lower in the list than less positive values.
-(You can imagine that options with higher weights are "heavier" so they sink to the bottom.)
+(You can imagine that items with higher weights are "heavier" so they sink to the bottom.)

-const deleteOption = {
+const deleteTemplate = {

-weight: 10;
+weight: 10,

 }

-Precondition
+Precondition function

 It should return one of a set of strings: 'enabled', 'disabled', or 'hidden'.